-If you find oil filled radiators heavy and need a portable option, then catalytic heaters are the best alternative.
+If you find oil-filled radiators heavy and need a portable option, catalytic heaters are the best alternative.
 They are convenient to store in your luggage.
 And the good news is, you don’t have to worry about catching fire as they are fireless.
 However, there is a risk of carbon monoxide poisoning with these heaters that could be solved with proper ventilation.

 Frequently Asked Questions